-The ASID Texas Chapter represents 1,700+ Practitioner, Educator, Student and Industry Representative members (800+ of which are Practitioners) throughout the state of Texas excluding the greater Houston area, which is covered by the ASID Texas Gulf Coast Chapter.
+The ASID Texas Chapter represents 1,700+ Practitioner, Educator, Student and Industry Representative members (almost 1,100 of which are Practitioners and/or Educators) throughout the state of Texas excluding the greater Houston area, which is covered by the ASID Texas Gulf Coast Chapter.
 Members work in both the residential and commercial fields, either as sole proprietors or as part of small or large firms.
 Within the state and around the world, they provide valuable services and useful products to their clients.
 Members strive to improve the quality of life for all of their clients through the creation of aesthetically pleasing, thoughtful design that takes into account the health, safety and welfare [HSW] of the public.

 As a condition of membership, ASID requires all of its Practitioner members, whether or not they are registered in their state, to complete 10 hours of Continuing Education Units [CEUs] every two years.
 These courses are often approved by the International Design Continuing Education Council [IDCEC] and could consist of topics such as improving one’s business operations, learning a new accounting or drafting software program, improving communication with clients and contractors, etc., as well HSW topics, such as building codes and regulations, indoor air quality concerns, sustainable design practices, energy conservation considerations, and designing for those with a range of disabilities and/or multiple generations.

 ASID has mounted a comprehensive initiative to raise the bar for individuals entering and working in the design profession, not only to protect the designers but also the clients who hire them.

 **PLEASE NOTE: The ASID Texas Chapter is not an interior design firm and does not employ interior designers on staff.
 ASID staff are neither qualified nor at liberty to answer questions about specific design projects.**